swisspost-yellowcube/wooyellowcube-docs/orders_admin.md

 ### Proper order cancellation

 An order can stay stuck in status *Pending payment* or maybe *Failed* if a customer cancels on the payment page.
-Manual payment methods typically stay  *On hold*.
+Customers choosing manual payment methods in status *On hold* might change their mind about the order.
+See also the official [status definition](https://docs.woocommerce.com/document/managing-orders/).

-In order to free the reserved stock, WooCommerce requires a store admin to put the order to status *Cancelled*.
+In order to free the reserved stock on cancellation, WooCommerce requires a store admin to put the order to status *Cancelled*.

 Permanently deleting an order with reserved stock via trash will not restore the stock counter.
 This is a WooCommerce limitation.